Rental Income Projector

 Worked example

 Use the projection trend to test whether returns stay healthy under realistic vacancy and expense assumptions.
-If the curve flattens, adjust rent or purchase price.
+If the curve flattens, adjust rent, vacancy, or purchase price.

 What to do next